Nuitka/Nuitka/Developer_Manual.rst

   order is respected, we probably mean "conditions" here that are not conditional expressions or can be reduced to such.

+  Update: Currently the "building" of the dict, is not really treated like it.
+There is a body of statements, whose "locals" become the dictionary at the end.
+There is currently no way to generally say "cannot raise" for these statements, or to generally say, if they could be transformed into a dictionary.
+If the dictionary building were pare of the node tree, it may become possible to predict it as constant, or run time built, without a function call at all.

 * The conditional expression needs to be handled like conditional statement for propagation.